 Jurisdiction winner: ExpressVPN

-Torrenting: Is IPVanish or ExpressVPN best?
+Torrenting: Is IPVanish or ExpressVPN better?

 In comparing IPVanish with ExpressVPN for torrenting, there are three main areas I’m looking at: